Getting Involved in Development Projects

 - Planning Committee Meetings: The Hyattsville Planning Committee typically meets on the third Tuesday of the month at 7:30 PM.
 Find the next meeting on our City Calendar.
 All committee meetings are open to the public.
 When a development project work session is scheduled, the applicant will present the project and then the Committee will ask questions and work through details.
 If time permits, the Committee will often allow guests in attendance to make a comment as well.

 - Email: Comments about the project can be emailed to firstname.lastname@example.org or to your appropriate City Council member.
 If you have a question about the project or the review process, it should be directed to Jim Chandler at email@example.com.

 Getting Involved at the County Level

 - PG Atlas Development Activity Notifications: PG Atlas is Prince George’s County’s public GIS database.
 You can use PG Atlas to look up property information, zoning, development applications and a variety of other features tied to geographic locations.
 Within PG Atlas you can sign up to get an email every time a development application is submitted in a selected zip code.
 To utilize this service, you must create an account with PG Atlas.
 From there, you select the zip code(s) you want updates for, and will get an email once a week with the applications that have been submitted.
-You may create an account and sign up for notifications here.

 - Attend a Planning Board Hearing: The Maryland-National Capital Park and Planning Commission, specifically the Prince George's County Planning Board, is the body that ultimately approves development applications.
 Planning Board hearings take place on Thursdays at 10 AM in the County Administration Building in Upper Marlboro, Maryland.
 Planning Board hearings are open to the public, and residents may register to speak to the Planning Board about their support/lack of support for a project.
-You may view agendas, watch meeting videos and register to testify at the Planning Board website, here.
+You may view agendas, watch meeting videos and register to testify at the Planning Board website.